AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-12-29-merchants-using-stripe-decline-credit-cards/merchants-using-stripe-decline-credit-cards.md

 ﻿---
-title: "What to do as an end-user when merchants using stripe decline your credit cards"
+title: "Merchant using Stripe Declined credit Card: What to Do"
 excerpt: "My ongoing saga with Stripe support as an end-user to get them to stop blocking my card.
 A workaround while they try to resolve the issue"
 coverImage: "./cover.jpg"
 category: "ramblings"